rramboer/A-Bot/README.md

 ### Commands List

 See commands listed below.
-A-Bot is a work-in-progress, so some features may not be functional or available yet.
+A-Bot is an open-source work-in-progress, so contributions are welcome!

 __General Use__
 `/help` *prints this list*